kamir/fuseki-parcel/README.md

 POINT_VERSION=1 VALIDATOR_DIR=/Users/kamir/GITHUB/tmp/cm_ext ./build-parcel.sh ./../jena/jena-fuseki2/jena-fuseki-server/target/jena-fuseki-server-2.4.0-SNAPSHOT.jar
 VALIDATOR_DIR=/Users/kamir/GITHUB/tmp/cm_ext ./build-csd.sh
 ```
-Note: You have to change the path $VALIDATOR_DIR.
+Note: You have to change the variable: $VALIDATOR_DIR which is the path to the cm-tools created above.

-In case you use the Cloudera Quickstart VM these commands will work:
+In case you use the Cloudera Quickstart VM the following example will work:
 ```sh
 cd tmp
 git clone http://github.com/kamir/fuseki-parcel